nixodmin/Fractel/README.md

 When colliding with the upper edge of the screen, the jetpack turns off, the player falls down at high speed.
 Pressing LEFT CONTROL allows you to turn off the jetpack and fall faster at any time.

-The new release features weapon and shield buffs!
+The new release features boss attacks!
+Game gets it hardcore!

 Shield buff (passive) gives a shield that replenishes every 20 seconds and can withstand 1 collision.